 For more than 20 years, the legislature has provided funding for the Kansas Supreme Court to award access to justice grants.
 These grants fund the operating expenses of programs that improve access to the Kansas civil justice system for persons who would otherwise be unable to effectively participate.
-Subject to available funding, FY 2024 access to justice grants will be made available for certain operating expenses of programs, including dispute resolution programs, that improve access to the Kansas civil justice system.
+Subject to available funding, FY 2025 access to justice grants will be made available for certain operating expenses of programs, including dispute resolution programs, that improve access to the Kansas civil justice system.
+The anticipated amount of available funding for FY 2025 is \$900,000.
 In recent years, these grants have been used to provide direct legal representation and mediation services for low-income persons, brief advice to self-represented litigants, and support for guardians ad litem.
 Grant funded services should help lessen the challenges that pro se litigation may impose on the district courts.
 The grants assist Kansans who cannot afford traditional legal services, while also helping to meet the needs of self-represented litigants within the court system.
 The recipients of the services must meet the financial qualifications specified below.
 The grant awards are to be based, in part, on the geographic reach of services and the number of persons to be served.

-Grant proposals are due June 16, 2023.
+Grant proposals are due by 5:00 p.m. on June 17, 2024.
 All grant proposals should be submitted to: